 How virtual power plants can reduce your bills

-A virtual power plant (VPP) is a network of solar and battery systems owned by homes and small businesses, centrally controlled by a computer system run by the VPP operator company.
+A virtual power plant (VPP) is a network of solar and battery systems owned by homes and small businesses, centrally controlled by a VPP company.

 In a wider sense, VPPs also reduce demand on the grid, which makes the state’s energy supply more stable and less prone to outages, and it reduces the price of electricity for everyone (it’s also better for the environment).

-The post Solar home battery rebate: The big changes coming 1 May appeared first on ĚÇĐÄVlog.
+The post Solar home battery rebate: The big changes you need to know about appeared first on ĚÇĐÄVlog.

 ]]>